 Stays On ink pads were perfect for stamping the letters and I used Sharpies to color and add detail to the design – all before baking.

-But of course, I needed something to hold the banner up.
+I needed something to hold the banner up.
 I drew a swallow, traced two of them onto the Polyshrink with carbon paper, colored the swallows with a Sharpie, cut them out, PUNCHED THE HOLES (don’t forget to do that step) and baked it.
 The little birds took only about 3 minutes to shrink down to size.

 Above you can see the original size of the sketch for the bird.
 I had forgotten how fun this was!!